kdoore/CS2335-Gitbook/class-code-examples/endscenestate.md

 #EndState

 Your game details will determine the content of this script file.
 You will want to add some UI-Text elements that can have the content modified based on the results of the MiniGame, and other data stored in GameData.
 Below is an example.
+Checks GameData: miniGameWinner to determine if player won the miniGame.

 This code assumes you have 2 UI-Text elements
 - ResultsText